-4D in Construction: Linking Your BIM Model to the Schedule
+4D BIM Scheduling: Linking Your BIM Model to the Construction Schedule

 4D scheduling links a BIM model to a construction schedule turning a static activity list into a visual simulation where you watch the building come together, week by week, trade by trade.